-In the boxing ring, each finalist pitches and defends their plan in head-to-head battles to convince the jury why they should win €15,000 to put their plan into action.
-In addition to the I WILL Award, there is also an audience prize of €2,000.
+In the boxing ring at the I WILL Get in the Ring event, each finalist pitches and defends their plan or start-up in head-to-head battles to convince the jury why they should win €15,000 to put their plan into action.
+There is also an audience prize of €2,000.
 Here’s an overview of I WILL Award winners since 2012.

 Weather data service Kukua won 2016’s I WILL Get in the Ring event on campus on 3 March 2016.
 Kukua, co-founded by RSM bachelor student Ollie Smeenk, provides a weather data service for Sub-Saharan African farmers to enhance food security and cope with climate change.
 As traditional weather patterns have become obsolete, frequent droughts and floods have led to increased famine and 1.5 million tonnes of wasted food every year.
 Kukua’s weather monitoring solution uses existing low-cost technologies and sends weather forecasts to farmers via SMS to address this problem.